CodeForAfrica-ARCHIVE/ZiwaphiHealth/README.md

 HealthWatch uses Fusion Tables and Socrata to store the data and execute queries for the different apps.
 Here will walk you on the step by step for each of the appications

-Dodgy Doctors
+**Dodgy Doctors**

 This application helps you check if your doctor is registered, to confirm their area of practice and to check if they have malpractice cases.
 The data is hosted on Fusion Tables.
 To set up:

-1. Upload your data to Google Fusion Tables'
+1. Upload your data to Google Fusion Tables

-2. Change the share settings to publicly availble on the web
+2. Change the share settings to publicly available on the web

 3. Grab the table id and set it accordingly on the custom config file: app/config/custom_config.php Change the dodgy_docs_table to your table id

 4. Change google_api_key to your Google API key

+**Medicine Apps**

+There are two apps in this section: the Medicine prices app and generics app.
+The data for these is also hosted on Fusion Tables.
+The set up is the same as above for
+Dodgy Doctors except for #3 where you'll change the 'medicine_table' value to your Fusion Table.

+**Hospitals App**

 ### Built using Laravel PHP Framework